 Full details are not available from the initial press releases – what we do know is that this is a groundbreaking behavioral treatment.
 The new program is the first course in the world to halve participants’ depressive episodes and cut manic relapses completely.

-The key to the program is recognizing the early warning signs, for example the classic trigger of sleep disturbance.
+The key to the program is recognizing the early warning signs, for example, sleep disturbance, which is a classic trigger of and a warning sign for mania.

 Once those signs are picked up, medication may be increased and a reduction in stress is crucial.
-This may involve small but significant stress reducers like asking your partner to look after the pets.
+This may involve small but significant stress reducers like asking your partner to look after your pets, letting your boss know you need some time off, or setting aside some additional time for self-care.
 Even such seemingly trivial stressors are cumulative and must be controlled.

 One way we can all adopt these strategies right now is through the use of a Bipolar Mood Chart.